 Martijn Huisman: h-index, Total Citations, and Citation Map

 Martijn Huisman is a researcher affiliated with Unknown affiliation, specializing in Socioeconomic inequalities in health, ageing, epidemiology.
 Their work has been cited 37,179 times.
-This profile visualizes their global influence, highlighting strong citation networks in United States.
+This profile visualizes their global influence, spanning a global audience.

 Martijn Huisman's Citation Metrics